smartlegionlab/smartrandom/README.md

-# smartrandom <sup>v0.0.3</sup>
+# smartrandom <sup>v0.1.0</sup>
 ---

 ## Random Data Generators:

-Allows you to generate random strings of a given length from letters, numbers, symbols.
+Allows you to generate random strings of a given length from letters, numbers, and symbols.
-Helps to generate passwords, service codes (for example, for sending via SMS), hashes and much more.
+Helps to generate passwords, service codes (for example, for sending via SMS), hashes, and much more.

 ---

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/smartlegionlab/smartrandom)](https://github.com/smartlegionlab/smartrandom/)